Cultures of security: Military tactics and city planning in Lower Manhattan since 11 September 2001

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hidek, Matthew Alexander, "Cultures of security: Military tactics and city planning in Lower Manhattan since 11 September 2001" (2010).
 Social Science - Dissertations.
-Paper 139.
+139.